 Our style is also very visual.
 We break up our articles into numerous subheadings, then break them up further with images, bulleted lists, and numbered lists.

 Your style might be quite different.
 Just make sure that it fits your audience and the subject matter.

 An article’s structure is the way in which it is laid out.
 It might be linear, such as moving from one part of a process to another, or it could be chronological, such as describing the steps toward achieving a specific goal.

 Structure also refers to the headings and subheadings you use in your articles.
 For instance, here at Kajabi, we make liberal use of H2, H3, and H4 tags to help section off different parts of each piece.

 Your voice is uniquely yours.
 Nobody else can speak (or write) in the exact same way you do, so use that fact to your advantage.

-Consider the blogger Dooce, for instance.
+Dooce, for instance.
 Heather Armstrong is often referred to as the Queen of Mommy Bloggers.
 She’s earned a considerable living from blogging about her life as a parent.

 Armstrong doesn’t provide much in the way of advice.
 She’s not a Knowledge Commerce professional.
 However, people return to her blog year after year because of her voice.
 It’s sarcastic, irreverent, and distinctly her own.

 We’re not asking you to copy Armstrong’s voice or any other writer’s voice.
 Instead, find your own.
 Figure out what makes your own voice unique and magnetic, then use it to your advantage.